rach/rach.github.io/_posts/2015-08-17-handling-race-condition-insert-with-sqlalchemy.md

 E.g: email, passport number, national id, vat number, ...
 If you have some unique constraints on a table then you may hit some race condition problem in some edge cases.
 In this post, we will only cover this case base on Postgres, but I assume that the behavior is similar with other RDBMS: Mysql, Oracle, ...

-To clarify the context, race condition problem doesn't apply to unique constraint when you are using a sequence for the value like a primary key with autoincrement set.
+To clarify the context, race condition problem doesn't apply to unique constraint for a column with a sequence for value like a SERIAL (also known as autoincrement ID).
 The reason is because sequences are non-transactional.
 You can easily test it by opening 2 `psql` and play with sequences.
 In other words, `nexval(sequence)` will never give you the same value, no matter of the transaction and the transaction isolation doesn't apply to it.

 To illustrate our problem, we have a model called `Link`.
 This model is used to stored an URL and we don't want any duplicate of URLs in the table so we made this column unique.